petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 = How do I get a Stop Forum Spam API key? =
 You will have to sign up on their site, http://www.stopforumspam.com/signup .

-= How do I get a Project Honey Pot API key?=
+= How do I get a Project Honey Pot API key? =
 You will have to sign up on their site, http://www.projecthoneypot.org/create_account.php .

 == Screenshots ==